ikp4success/sicmasm/README.md

 sicmasm
 =======

-Develop program to parse Sic Code, similar to a Sic Assembler with object code,loc code and .lst file
+Develop a program to parse Sic Code, similar to a Sic Assembler with object code,loc code and .lst file